RahulRameshKumarParmar/Ticket-Management-System/README.md

 - 💾 Data persists across refresh using `localStorage`
 - 📱 Fully responsive design with custom CSS
 - 🧠 Clean code structure and component-based layout

+📌 This project is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+Commercial use is strictly prohibited.